 The outlook depends on the type of pituitary tumor, the size of tumor at the time of diagnosis and the extent of injury to the optic nerves and other parts of the body:

-Growth hormone-producing tumor — Approximately 60% of tumors can be cured with surgery.
-In people treated medically, octreotide relieves symptoms in most cases.
+- Growth hormone-producing tumor — Approximately 60% of tumors can be cured with surgery.
+In people treated medically, medication lowers hormone levels and relieves symptoms in most cases.

-Non-functioning pituitary tumor — The outlook depends on the size of the tumor.
-People with small tumors that do not need immedaite treatment or can be completely removed with surgery have an excellent prognosis.
-Even for large tumors that interferre with vision, surgery can stop further deterioration of vision.
+- Non-functioning pituitary tumor — The outlook depends on the size of the tumor.
+People with small tumors that do not need immediate treatment or can be completely removed with surgery have an excellent prognosis.
+Even for large tumors that interfere with vision, surgery can stop further deterioration of vision.

 National Cancer Institute (NCI)